nicolas-chaulet/human-activity-recognition/README.md

 # run module (example: mnist as your main contribution)
 python trainer.py
 ```
-With the proposed setting, after 10 epochs we obtain the following confusion matrix and an accuray of 90.7%:
+With the proposed setting, after 10 epochs we obtain the following confusion matrix and a validation accuray of 90.7%:
 ```
 [[462  16  18   0   0   0]
  [  6 439  26   0   0   0]